dana-and-monsters/Bach_Fugue_Visualization_Analysis/README.md

 # Bach_Fugue_Visualization_Analysis
-R code for analyzing the data related to the Bach visualization collected at the live MusicLab Copenhagen concert and in a follow-up online study
+Public facing R code for analyzing the data related to the Bach visualization collected at the live MusicLab Copenhagen concert and in a follow-up online study